-Samsung consistently pursues innovations that allow it to make its products more environmentally friendly and recently developed a remote control that’s made using renewable plastic and powered by photovoltaic energy rather than disposable batteries.
-The company also created an eco-packaging solution that repurposes TV boxes into small-scale pieces of furniture.
+Samsung consistently pursues innovations that allow it to make its products more environmentally friendly.
+Recently, the company added an eco-friendly touch to one of consumers’ favorite appliances by developing a remote control that’s made using renewable plastic and powered by photovoltaic energy rather than disposable batteries, as well as TV packaging that can be reused as small furniture.
 Samsung Newsroom recently sat down with members of the team behind the innovations that are making Samsung TVs more sustainable.

 A Solar Cell-Powered Remote Control That Charges Itself Using Photovoltaic Energy

 Even if you have a nice, big, high-performance TV in your living room, you won’t be able to fully enjoy its countless channels and manage the volume and other features without a remote control.
 When exploring ways to make remote controls more eco-conscious, Samsung’s developers focused their attention on disposable batteries.